Louis Calvert: Theatrical career

 He played Mark Antony to Frank Benson's Julius Caesar, and for the Manchester Committee of the Independent Theatre Society he staged and produced an Elizabethan-style version of Richard II in 1895.
 This innovative production brought Calvert to the attention of actor-manager Herbert Beerbohm Tree, who made him co-producer of his production of Henry IV, Part 1 at the Haymarket Theatre in May 1896, and again with Julius Caesar at Her Majesty's Theatre in January 1898.
 He appeared in Ben Greet's 1897 production of Macbeth at the Olympic Theatre.
-He appeared as Casca in Tree's 1899 production Julius Caesar, and as Cardinal Pandulf in The Life and Death of King John in the same year, which was filmed as King John (1899), the earliest known example of any film based on Shakespeare.
+He appeared as Casca in Tree's 1899 production of Julius Caesar, and as Cardinal Pandulf in The Life and Death of King John in the same year, which was filmed as King John (1899), the earliest known example of any film based on Shakespeare.
 For Herbert Beerbohm Tree at the Haymarket Theatre Calvert played Francis Flute in A Midsummer Night's Dream in 1900, and Dogberry in Much Ado About Nothing in 1905.
-Of Calvert's interpretation of Dogberry, George Bernard Shaw wrote in the Saturday Review: "To Mr Calvert [the dialogue] is as natural as his native speech; he makes it clear, expressive and vivid without the least preoccupation."
+Of Calvert's interpretation of Dogberry, Bernard Shaw wrote in the Saturday Review: "To Mr Calvert [the dialogue] is as natural as his native speech; he makes it clear, expressive and vivid without the least preoccupation."